Jo Moran: Mountaineering and rock climbing

 Jo is credited with making the first ascent of the cliffs of the Noup of Noss, in Shetland.
 He published an account of the climb in 1968, in The Countryman magazine.

 Jo Moran was a member of the Wigan Mountaineering Association, where he met the young Mick Burke, who was to become a celebrated mountaineer and climber.
 Jo took Mick on his first hike up 2000 ft Pendle Hill in Lancashire.
 During this period, he met musician Barry Halpin, who was later to be mistaken for missing peer Lord Lucan.
 Jo won the title of Wigan Mountaineering Association's 'Mountain Man of the Year' for 1967, winning an 18-hr three-part walk-off starting at midnight at Wastwater Lake, up the Pillar massif via the summits of Red Pike and Steeple, eventually arriving at Seatoller at dawn.
 The second part saw Moran walk over Stonethwaite and Greenup Edge to Grasmere, and the third took in Heron Pike, Erne Crag, High Rigg Man, Fairfield and the Helvellyn range.

 Following the death of Mick Burke during an attempted ascent of Mt Everest in 1975, Jo Moran was one of three founders (along with Richard Toon and Allan Rimmer) of the Mick Burke Memorial Trust, a charity intended to support young people from Wigan and its surrounding districts in novel or pioneering outdoor activity.
-Peter Boardman, then National Officer of the British Mountaineering Council, acted as Chairman of the selection panel viewing applications for funding.
+Peter Boardman, then National Officer of the British Mountaineering Council, acted as chairman of the selection panel viewing applications for funding.
 In its first year, the Trust made awards to five applicants, supporting projects including a sailing-climbing expedition on the Norwegian coast, and a mineral survey of old mine workings in mid-Wales.

 Rugby League

-Jo was a fervent supported of rugby league, corresponding at length with The Guardian newspaper's sports correspondent Frank Keating.
+Jo was a fervent supporter of rugby league, corresponding at length with The Guardian newspaper's sports correspondent Frank Keating.
 He was one of four letter writers who wrote to Keating for several years in response to his errant 2001 forecast of the game's imminent extinction.
 In 2006, Keating acknowledged his error in a piece entitled "Call off the dogs: I'm no longer in league with the devil" in which he described Moran's critique as 'caustically despairing'.